Yandex Cloud

 --output=sa-key.json

-4. Make sure that the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
-If any rule is missing, add it.
+4. Make sure the security groups for the Managed Service for Kubernetes cluster and its node groups are configured correctly.
+If a rule is missing, add it.

 Warning